tomnicolas/sass_architecture_script/README.md

 # sass_architecture_creator_script

-A small script to create a sass architecture with an input name, index.html, severals directories and a sass compile and watch file.
+A small script to create a sass architecture with an index.html, severals directories and a sass compile and watch file.
-Feel free to modify it at your convenience.
+The script will commit and push the changes automatically.

-Copy the files .sh in the directory and launch it.
+Copy the file .sh in your local directory and launch it.
 It will delete itself automatically.

-input_name
+    css
     sass
         components
             _button.scss